Rules and Regulations

 9. Youth Division Fish Eligibility.
 Fish eligible to be entered into the Youth division are speckled trout and sheepshead.
 Both speckled trout and sheepshead must be 14 inches or greater in length.

 10. Youth Division Prizes.
 One prize will be awarded per each Youth division category: Four (4) total prizes, one prize per each division as described in Section 14 (boundaries are the same as the adult speckled trout division).
-Youth Division drawings: The top prize drawings to award the Youth Division prize boats will be held on or before September 16, 2023, at the Coastal Conservation Association Louisiana office.
+Youth Division drawings: The Top Prize drawings to award the Youth Division prize boats will be held on or before Monday, September 16, 2024, at the CCA LA office.

 KAYAK RULES:

-12. Kayak Fish Eligibility.
+13. Kayak Fish Eligibility.
 Eligible fish: one speckled trout (over 14”) caught while the angler is fishing from his or her Kayak.
-For the kayak division, the Louisiana Coast will be separated into four divisional competition areas; the West, South-West, South-East, and East; (identical to speckled trout in Section 14), each having its own top prize fish.
+For the kayak division, the Louisiana Coast will be separated into four divisional competition areas; the West, South-West, South-East, and East; (identical to speckled trout in Section 14), each having its own Top Prize fish.

 FLY–FISHING RULES: